-Andy Smith carried out a study of the use of rakes for excavating mines as part of the GICHD Manual Demining Study.
-He also worked with the REDS system in Sri Lanka and in Jordan where metal-detector signals were routinely excavated using the same rakes - with great success.
+I carried out a study of the use of rakes for excavating mines as part of the GICHD Manual Demining Study.
+I also worked with the REDS system in Sri Lanka and later in Jordan (where metal-detector signals were routinely excavated using the same rakes with great success).
+For a study about the safety of excavation using rakes, see this Powerpoint presentation Click here.

 What follows is a detailed summary of the REDS.